 The Meritage Board of Directors is soliciting proxies.
 We will bear the entire cost of proxy solicitation, including charges and expenses of brokerage firms and others for forwarding solicitation material to beneficial owners of our outstanding common stock.
+We intend to retain the services of Alliance Advisors or another proxy solicitation firm.
+We anticipate the costs associated with proxy solicitation will not exceed \$15,000.

-The following information should be reviewed along with the audited consolidated financial statements, notes to consolidated financial statements, report of independent registered public accounting firm and other information included in our 2009 Annual Report to Stockholders that is available on our website at www.meritagehomes.com.
+The following information should be reviewed along with the audited consolidated financial statements, notes to consolidated financial statements, report of independent registered public accounting firm and other information included in our 2011 Annual Report to Stockholders that is available on our website at investors.meritagehomes.com.

 Information about our company is provided on our Internet website atwww.meritagehomes.com.
-Our periodic and current reports, including any amendments, filed or furnished pursuant to section 13(a) or 15(d) of the Securities Exchange Act of 1934 as amended (the "Exchange Act"), are available, free of charge, on our website as soon as reasonably practicable after they are electronically filed with or furnished to the Securities and Exchange Commission ("SEC").
-The information contained on our website is not considered part of our Annual Report on Form 10-K or this proxy statement.
+Our periodic and current reports, including any amendments, filed or furnished pursuant to section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act") are available, free of charge, on our website as soon as reasonably practicable after they are electronically filed with or furnished to the Securities and Exchange Commission ("SEC").
+The information contained on our website is not considered part of our Exchange Act reports or this proxy statement.

 Meritage operates within a comprehensive plan of corporate governance for the purpose of defining responsibilities and setting high standards for ethical conduct.
-Our Board of Directors has established an audit committee, executive compensation committee and nominating/governance committee.
+Our Board of Directors has established an Audit Committee, Executive Compensation Committee and Nominating/Governance Committee.
 The charter of each of these committees is available on our website, along with our Code of Ethics and our Corporate Governance Principles and Practices.
 Our committee charters, Code of Ethics and Corporate Governance Principles and Practices are also available in print, free of charge, to any stockholder who requests them by calling us or by writing to us at our principal executive offices at the address listed above, Attention: Corporate Secretary.